 Muscular pain from Multiple Sclerosis or other neuromuscular pain

 Post trauma pain from motor vehicle accidents and falls

 Diabetes and neuropathy

 Family members, friends, and/or caregivers are welcome to attend.
 The program is offered at no cost to everyone in the community.
 While we would love you to be a Y Member, YMCA Membership is not required.

 Participants meet once a week for 2.5 hours over 6 weeks.
 The workshop is led by two trained facilitators.
 Participants are encouraged to take an active role by setting weekly goals and sharing information about their progress in meeting the goals.

 Participants learn how to deal with frustration, fatigue, isolation, and poor sleep; learn how to exercise to maintain and improve strength, flexibility, and endurance; learn how to make healthier food choices; learn how to communicate with their health care team and family members; learn how to pace activity and rest; and learn how to evaluate treatments.

-For more information call the YMCA at 724.438.2584 and ask for Jacquelyn or Pam.
+For more information call the YMCA at 724.438.2584 and ask for Pam.
 You must be at least 18 years of age, have experienced pain for at least three months, and be cancer free to participate.

 This programming is made possible by the generous, annual sponsorship of the Area Agency on Aging.